equinor/happymeter/Readme.md

 You will need to start your own "HappyEye" service somewhere to be able to receive "signals" from the Happymeter.

+*Also*, remember to copy the `config.yml.template` to `config.yml` and configure it by setting the correct endpoint and your tags.

 ## Build

 Since the code needs to run on a Raspberry Pi you need to build for the ARM architecture.
 Typically you build on you own laptop and scp over the build binary: